-The main dimensions in ISA deployment are how intervening the system should be in operation and how current the speed limits themselves should be.
-It can be seen from Table 1 that the scale of the effect of ISA on safety is larger along the Intervention dimension (down) than along the Currency dimension (across), although the difference is not huge.
+The main dimensions in EVSC deployment are how intervening the system should be in operation and how current the speed limits themselves should be.
+The predicted accident savings from ISA were presented in Table 1.
+The predicted impact of ISA on injury accidents along these two dimensions is shown in Table 7.
+It can be seen from that the scale of the effect of ISA on safety is larger along the Intervention dimension (down) than along the Currency dimension (across), although the difference is not huge.
 Public concern about ISA will also be mainly about the Intervention aspects.
 In addition, cost of implementing ISA are more affected by the Currency dimension than by the Intervention dimension.
 The greatest benefit gains are therefore along the Intervention dimension.
 All this suggests that the first-order decision in arriving at an implementation strategy should about the Intervention aspects.